act-rules/act-rules.github.io/_rules/html-page-lang-matches-default-ucwvc8.md

 ## Assumptions

-- The way to determine the default language of a page, as described in WCAG 2, should be done by counting the number of visible words used in each language.
-If the default language needs to be derived in some other way, this rule may produce incorrect results.
+- This rule assumes that the default human language of a page, as described in WCAG 2, can be determined by counting the number of words used in each language.
+If the default language needs to be derived in some other way (such as frequency analysis, mutual information based distance, …), this rule may fail while [Success Criterion 3.1.1: Language of Page](https://www.w3.org/TR/WCAG21/#language-of-page) is still satisfied.

 - The language of the page can be set by other methods than the `lang` attribute, for example using HTTP headers or the `meta` element.
 These methods are not supported by all assistive technologies.
 This rule assumes that these other methods are insufficient to satisfying [Success Criterion 3.1.1: Language of Page](https://www.w3.org/TR/WCAG21/#language-of-page).